DeplanckeLab/dgrpool_web/README.md

 ```bash
    docker-compose up
 ```

+4. **Test the app**:
-**Note:** You need to wait for the database to load completely before you can use the website.
+You need to wait for the database to load completely before you can use the website.
 I can take a while.
 Once it's done, a message will tell you "PostgreSQL init process complete; ready for start up".

-Then the database will restart, and the website will be fully available at `yourhost.com:3000` from a browser.
+Then the database will restart, and the website will be fully available at `yourhost.com:3000` from a web browser.

 4 (TODO). **Create services**: There are several services that we **create** and **enable** for running at the server start.
    You can find them in [./services](./services)